PHACDataHub/iidi-tech/docs/architecture/GCP Architecture/GCP-Architecture.md

 At this stage, the request finally reaches the **Application Codebase**, where it is processed.
 Whether it’s retrieving data, performing an action, or responding to a user request, the application ensures that **all operations follow strict security policies**.

-Once the application has processed the request, the response is securely sent back through the same **protected path**—first through the **Istio Ingress Gateway**, then back to the **Load Balancer**, and finally to the **user’s browser over an encrypted HTTPS connection**.
+Once the application has processed the request, the response is securely sent back through the same **protected path**—from the application service to the **Load Balancer**, and finally to the **user’s browser over an encrypted HTTPS connection**.

 ---